Neptune-Crypto/cash-website/content/learn/utxo-redemption-tutorial.md

 ## Next Steps

 After generating the redemption claim:
-1. Keep the `.redeem` file safe - it contains your redemption proofs
+1. Keep the `.redeem` files safe - they contain your redemption proofs
-2. Submit the claim to the network (process varies by network)
+2. Send the claim (all `.redeem` files) to the core devs
-3. Monitor the dashboard for redemption status
+3. Monitor the table on the bottom of the [UTXO redemption](../blog/utxo-redemption) page.
 4. Check wallet balance after successful redemption